fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 });
 ```

-There are a few salient design considerations in the current approach:
+The actual method is fairly minimalistic, `test([name][, options][, fn])`, and returns a Promise once the test completes.
+However, there are a few salient design considerations in the current approach: